kenzofnu/Test-Case-Generator/README.md

     # Get this from Google AI Studio (https://aistudio.google.com/ > Get API key)
     GOOGLE_API_KEY="AIzaSy...your-real-google-api-key-goes-here"

+    # OPTIONAL: If your organization uses a custom Shortcut URL, set it here.
+    # If you leave this out, it will default to the standard "https://api.app.shortcut.com/api/v3/stories/"
+    # SHORTCUT_API_BASE_URL="https://your-company.shortcut.com/api/v3/stories/"
     ```

 ## 6. How to Run the Application